 That said, I want to help you rethink the concept of forgiveness when it comes to divorce.

-Forgiveness is a choice to clear the lingering pain out of your heart.
+Forgiveness is a choice to clear the lingering pain of resentment out of your heart.

 You see, understanding forgiveness as described below can improve your mental health.